-The Spectrum of Digital Design Roles in 2018
+The Spectrum of Digital Design Roles

 Recently, a colleague of mine named Mariko Sugita needed to hire a designer for a website she was creating.
 She’s an urbanist, and not particularly involved in the digital design field, so she asked the closest designer who happened to be on hand (me), “what kind of designers should I be looking for?”